Fania/magic/readme.md

 - [x] add share button
 - [x] enable query parameters for bookmarking and sharing
 - [x] PWA stuff, service workers, etc
+- [x] couch sharedLengths reducer for all orders
+- [x] couch remove shared lengths from index (not needed)
+- [x] reverse update sources from COUCH to LOCAL (for stuff added online but not via localhost)
+- [x] still a problem with local having more new items than server and then ignoring and overwriting server... needs cross checking both ways, item by item
+- [x] update/push cache with changes
+- [x] move generateSharedLengths to mapreduce filter view in couch?
+- [x] use indexedDB to be able to access settings via service worker
 - [ ] add printing options
 - [ ] add pin-to-top / favourite feature for individual squares
 - [ ] hover info for each square or put into modal